perrybutler/rapid-server/README.md

 -------
 Future milestones include:

+* Implement URL rewriting to support .htaccess directives and be compatible with platforms such as Drupal.
 * Implement more of the official HTTP spec - more headers, mimetypes, etc.
 * Replace IAsyncResult with SocketAsyncEventArgs to prevent high volume object allocations and improve async performance.
 * Implement an HTTP request cache similar to the output cache.
 This would basically avoid having to parse the request string into an HTTP request object and avoid the need to create the HTTP response object for every request that hits the server, when those requests have already been served before.
 * Virtual hosts and directory/file security.
 * Certificates, signing and encryption (SSL/HTTPS).
-* PHP handler via CGI and FastCGI.
+* PHP handler via FastCGI.
 * Modularize the components, making them optional - build a light-weight server with only the stuff you need.
 * Re-implement the Binary RPC server type.
 Should work similar to Apache Thrift (Facebook), Protobuf (Google) or Cap'n Proto.
 * Implement new server types - chat server, game server, etc. Also implement their client classes.